TACC/coe-332-sp23/docs/unit04/intro_to_flask.rst

    A general utility script for Flask applications.

-   Provides commands from Flask, extensions, and the application.
-Loads the application defined in the FLASK_APP environment variable, or from a wsgi.py file.
-Setting the FLASK_ENV environment variable to 'development' will enable debug mode.

-     > export FLASK_APP=hello.py
-     > export FLASK_ENV=development
-     > flask run
+   An application to load must be given with the '--app' option, 'FLASK_APP' environment variable, or with a 'wsgi.py' or 'app.py' file in the current directory.

    Options:
+   -e, --env-file FILE   Load environment variables from this file. python-
+                           dotenv must be installed.
+   -A, --app IMPORT      The Flask application or factory function to load, in
+                           the form 'module:name'.
+Module can be a dotted import or file path.
+Name is not required if it is 'app', 'application', 'create_app', or 'make_app', and can be 'name(args)' to pass arguments.
+   --debug / --no-debug  Set debug mode.
-     --version  Show the flask version
+   --version             Show the Flask version.
    --help                Show this message and exit.

    Commands:
-     routes  Show the routes for the app. run     Run a development server.
-     shell   Run a shell in the app context.
+   routes  Show the routes for the app. run     Run a development server. shell   Run a shell in the app context.

 .. tip::